lukasHoel/fake-video-detection/utils/Readme.md

+# Utils
+With the scripts contained here, you can create your own dataset from the official FaceForensics dataset.
+It will create sequences of images and can be configured as described below. <br><br>
+Additionally, this directory contains functions to create optical flow from images and contains preliminary testing results from using flownet2 as optical flow iimplementation.

-Author: Lukas Hoellein
+## Author: Lukas Hoellein

-Usage of testset extraction (official splits):
+### Usage of testset extraction (official splits):

     python create_splits.py -i "F:/Google Drive/FaceForensics_large"
                             -s sequences_299x299_10seq@10frames_skip_5_uniform